-- 62. Countries should regularly assess and monitor the gendered consequences and impact of the COVID-19 pandemic, collect and analyze data, and plan to sustain and further promote gender equality for the period after the health crisis.
-This requires a fit for purpose national apparatus and robust gender infrastructure.
-National machineries for the advancement of women and related gender equality mechanisms and national human rights institutions are often fragile, under-skilled, under-funded, lacking appropriate architecture, authority or regulatory powers for effective oversight, surveillance or impact monitoring.
+- 62. Countries should regularly assess and monitor the gendered consequences and impact of the COVID-19 pandemic, collect and analyse data, and plan to sustain and further promote gender equality in the period following the health crisis.
+This requires a fit-for-purpose national apparatus and robust gender infrastructure.
+National machineries for the advancement of women, related gender equality mechanisms and national human rights institutions are often fragile, underskilled, underfunded, lacking appropriate architecture, authority or regulatory powers for effective oversight, surveillance or impact monitoring.
 They are further hampered in their mandates during crises.
-Countries have to engage and sustain these mechanisms and develop them further during and after the COVID-19 crisis.
-They should not undermine, sideline or reduce financial resources for gender equality; instead they should use the opportunity to overhaul their operations, plan and effect further investments in this area.
+Countries have to engage and sustain these mechanisms and further develop them during and after the COVID-19 crisis.
+They should not undermine, side-line or reduce financial resources for gender equality, but rather they should use the opportunity to overhaul their operations, and plan and effect further investments in this area.
 These steps will be essential for ensuring women's leadership and integral participation in decision-making in the period of "convalescence" of societies. - 63.
-There is a need to increase support to civil society actors in order to reach all segments of the population and address aspects of the daily lives of women and girls to ensure they receive adequate support.
-Everywhere in the world, women are among the first victims of crisis, conflicts and rights violations.
-However, at the same time, they are leading forces of sustainable development and transformative change.

-- 64. Economic recovery strategies should focus on gender equality as a driving force of sustainable development.
+Support to civil society actors should be increased in order for them to reach all segments of the population and address all aspects of the daily lives of women and girls to ensure they receive adequate support.
+Women worldwide are among the first victims of crises, conflicts and rights violations; at the same time, they are the leading forces of sustainable development and transformative change. - 64.
+Economic recovery strategies should focus on gender equality as a driving force of sustainable development.
 Women's engagement in the political and public sphere and economic responsibilities in all areas, including climate change and digital fields, must be considered as a top priority in recovery strategies, with the ultimate aim of building a development model that is more respectful of people and their fundamental rights.
-Governments are called upon to grasp this moment in human history as an opportunity to adopt transformative strategies that are centered on women's empowerment and leadership. - 65.
-Progress in this area demands the elimination of discriminatory laws and social norms, structural barriers and gender stereotypes, and promotion of social norms and practices that empower all women and girls.
-Acton must be taken to strengthen the effectiveness and accountability of institutions at all levels to promote gender equality and the empowerment of all women and girls, as well as ensure equal access to justice and public services.
+Governments are called upon to grasp this moment in human history as an opportunity to adopt transformative strategies that are centred on women's empowerment and leadership. - 65.
+Progress in this area demands the elimination of discriminatory laws and social norms, structural barriers and gender stereotypes, and the promotion of social norms and practices that empower all women and girls.
+Action must be taken to strengthen the effectiveness and accountability of institutions at all levels to promote gender equality and the empowerment of all women and girls, as well as ensure equal access to justice and public services.